kirse/algomania/README.md

 # How to Build & Use

-1. System Requirements (Cross-Platform Supported)
+1. System Requirements (Cross-Platform supported)

    - [.NET Core](https://dotnet.microsoft.com/en-us/download)
    - **libsodium** - [Windows](https://download.libsodium.org/libsodium/releases/libsodium-1.0.18-stable-msvc.zip) / [Mac](https://formulae.brew.sh/formula/libsodium) / [RHEL](<https://rpmfind.net/linux/rpm2html/search.php?query=libsodium(x86-64)>) / [Ubuntu](https://pkgs.org/download/libsodium23)

 1. `git clone https://github.com/kirse/algomania`
-1. Update the `DllImport` path in [line 12](https://github.com/kirse/algomania/blob/main/Main.fs#L12) of `Main.fs` to point to your libsodium library (.so, .dll, etc.)
+1. Update the `DllImport` path in [line 12](https://github.com/kirse/algomania/blob/main/Main.fs#L12) of `Main.fs` to point to your libsodium library (.dll, .so, etc.)

+   - Recommended to put the `libsodium` .dll/.so (etc) in the same folder
-   - If Windows platform, simply copy `libsodium.dll` next to this program, no edits needed.
+   - If Windows, copy `libsodium.dll` next to this program and no edits will be needed

 1. `dotnet run -c Release`

 # Optimizing Chances of Winning

 Given the math, the best "bang for your buck" is an 8-char vanity prefix (if you have the hardware).
-Any byte array of `length mod 5 = 0` exactly specifies a desired Base32 string.
+A byte array of `length mod 5 = 0` exactly specifies a desired Base32 string.
 What this means is a 7-char prefix (4 bytes of chance 1/256) \* (1 "pinning" byte of chance 1/32) is about as hard to generate as an 8-char prefix (5 bytes of chance 1/256).

-1-3 byte prefixes are easily churnable on commodity hardware.
-4-5 bytes should use high performance many-core CPUs.
-6+ bytes is uncharted space and not recommended.
+Any vanity prefixes that are 1-3 bytes are easily churnable on commodity hardware.
+Vanity prefixes of 4-5 bytes should use high performance many-core CPUs.
+Prefixes of 6+ bytes is uncharted space and not recommended.
 6+ bytes is likely possible with an ed25519 GPU-focused solution (stay tuned).

 # Performance